philippoo66/eBZaehler/README.md

 # eBZaehler
-listen to eBZ DD3 (port on top) and publish MQTT
+listen to eBZ DD3 OD electricity meter (port on top) and publish MQTT